Spring 2021 Offerings

 -

+This class will fulfill your thesis requirement in lieu of PROD 490 or PROD 492.
 The course is an intensive investigation in one or more areas of production based upon a mentorship, interviews, practical experience in production, and a final research paper and presentation.
 It is an alternative form for the student to gain in-depth knowledge of the professional practices within the entertainment industry.
-Students must provide a professional copy of all senior thesis-level projects to the School of Film and Television in partial fulfillment of degree requirements.
-(Fulfills thesis requirement in lieu of PROD 400 or PROD 450.)

 -